On the semicontinuity problem of fibers and global $F$-regularity: Semicontinuity of global properties on fibers

 \section{Semicontinuity of global properties on fibers}

 We consider the deformation problem for global properties on fibers for a morphism of schemes.
-The global properties are often related to the vanishing of some sheaf cohomology groups.
-In particular, it is essential to relate the sheaf cohomology groups to the local cohomology modules.
+The global cases are often related to the vanishing of certain kind of sheaf cohomology modules.
+In particular, it is essential to relate the sheaf cohomology modules to the local cohomology modules.

-Here is notation for sheaf and local cohomology modules for graded modules (\cite{Har} and \cite{GoWa} as standard references), and Weil divisors with $\mathbb{Q}$-coefficients on projective varieties, which will be used throughout.
+We begin with notation for sheaf and local cohomology modules for graded modules (\cite{Har} and \cite{GoWa} as standard references), and Weil divisors with $\mathbb{Q}$-coefficients on projective varieties, which will be used throughout.